 Reasons for location discrepancy

-In some cases, there may be differences in the derived location of users between AppsFlyer and other platforms, even if the other platform also uses Digital Element to resolve IP addresses.
+In some cases, there may be differences in the derived location of users between AppsFlyer and other platforms, even if the other platform uses Digital Element to resolve IP addresses.
 Possible reasons for location discrepancy:

 - Periodic updates: to enable fast attribution, AppsFlyer resolves the IP addresses into location data internally.
-This means that AppsFlyer fetches the global map from Digital Element periodically and not in real-time.
-If AppsFlyer and the other platform have fetched Digital Element data on different dates, changes may be present.
+AppsFlyer fetches the global map from Digital Element periodically and not in real-time.
+If AppsFlyer and the other platform fetch Digital Element data at different times this can explain differences.

-- ISP Changes: Digital Element's databases are rapidly changing as ISPs are frequently changing their IP mappings.
+- ISP Changes: Digital Element databases change rapidly as ISPs change their IP mappings.

 - Different Plans: Digital Element offers different package plans based on the required level of accuracy.
-Other platforms may be using other Digital Element package plans than AppsFlyer's, which may give different IP address resolving.
+Other platforms using different Digital Element packages may provide different results.